 Classroom teaching experience under supervision of an approved teacher.
 The student teaching experience will consist of two placements that may be of unequal periods of duration.
-One placement will be at the middle grade level (grades 4-6), and the other will be at the middle grade/junior high level (grades 7-8).
 Prerequisite: Approval for student teaching.
-Initial start date for the student-teaching semester follows school district calendars.
+Initial start date for the student teaching semester follows school district calendars.